Fire vs. Materials: Is Polyester Flame Retardant?

 Is Polyester Flame Retardant?

-Polyester is considered one of the most flame-retardant materials available on the market because it is not inherently incendiary, meaning that it is difficult to ignite and is unlikely to catch fire.
+Many people who must deal with fire in their jobs question if polyester is flammable.
+Polyester is considered one of the most flame-retardant materials available on the market.
+This is because it is not inherently incendiary.
+It means that it is difficult to ignite and is unlikely to catch fire.

+When exposed to flame, the fabric does not burn easily.
+Instead, it chars and melts slowly.
 The flame-retardant polyester fabric is not fireproof but provides an additional layer of protection.
-In addition to its flame-retardant properties, polyester is also resistant to chemicals and is strong enough to withstand wear and tear.
+In addition to its flame-retardant properties, polyester is also resistant to chemicals.
+Furthermore, it is strong enough to withstand wear and tear.

-While polyester is inherently flame retardant, it is important to remember that some fabrics may require additional protection from flame or heat.
+It is important to remember that some fabrics may require additional protection from flame or heat.

 Fire retardants are chemicals applied to fabrics to reduce flammability and slow flame spread.